 "The

 Holy Grail" web site.
-In another

 adventure, "The Sword of King Arthur" (scripted by Castelli, and